 A: GPA requirements will vary depending on the specific scholarship you’re applying for.
 Some single-parent scholarships are need-based and don’t require a specific GPA.
 Still, you may have to prove you’re in good academic standing to qualify for the scholarship or maintain it once it’s been awarded.

 Q: What are the income guidelines for single-parent scholarships?

 A: Income guidelines will vary from one scholarship to the next.
-For example, one of the scholarships in our ranking requires applicants to be at or near the poverty line while another accepts applications from single parents with income that exceeds the federal poverty guidelines by up to 250 percent.
+For example, one of the scholarships in our ranking requires applicants to be at or near the poverty line, while another accepts applications from single parents with income that exceeds the federal poverty guidelines by up to 250 percent.

 Q: Should I apply for single-parent scholarships?

 A: If you consider yourself a single parent, you should definitely consider it.
 Anyone can apply for scholarships, and there’s no penalty for doing so.
-Still, we advise you to check eligibility requirements for the scholarships you do apply for to avoid wasting time and energy that could be better spent elsewhere.
+Still, we advise you to check the eligibility requirements for the scholarships you do apply for to avoid wasting time and energy that could be better spent elsewhere.

 - U.S. Department of Education: Federal Student Aid- Adult Students

 - Federal Student Aid: Federal Pell Grants